Thousands of happy New Zealand customers | 3m+ Barcodes sold globally | 10,000+ daily scans

 History of the Barcode

 The first retail barcodes were developed by the Uniform Code Council (UCC) in the USA during the early 1970s.
 In 1974 in Ohio, the first barcode was used on a pack of chewing gum.
 Since then, barcodes have become the worldwide standard for identifying retail products due to their simplicity, clarity and efficiency.
+The first live barcode scanning in New Zealand took place at a Napier’s Taradale New World supermarket in 1983.

 happy family shopping